mbps54/python_kubernetes_webportal/README.md

 1. Python and html codes
 2. Dockerfile to make a Docker container
-3. Kubernetes Deployment, Service and Ingress manifests to get up the service
-4. Docker image also available on hub.docker.com/mbps54/web_doc_app:2.0
+3. Kubernetes Deployment, Service and Ingress manifests to get up the service Docker image available on hub.docker.com/mbps54/web_doc_app

 ### Usage:
 1. Python